Purpose

 project design

 The collected water is primarily intended to be used for household and agricultural purposes, benefiting farmers’ livelihoods as crops and livestock will be more productive.
+One primary school is using the harvested water for horticulture projects like orchard planting.
 By placing the water tanks in frequently populated locations like schools, traditional courts, and community associations, the overall distance and time spent trekking to the closest rivers and lakes has been reduced, as well as reduced interaction with wild animals which also use those water sources.